Shield (Archie Comics)

 The Shield is the name of several superheroes created by MLJ (now known as Archie Comics).
 Appearing months before Captain America, the Shield has the distinction of being the first superhero with a costume based upon United States patriotic iconography.
-The character appeared in Pep Comics from issue #1 (Jan 1940) to #65 (Jan 1948).
+The character appeared in Pep Comics from issue #1 (January 1940) to #65 (January 1948).

 The name was used by MLJ/Archie for four characters.
 DC Comics' Impact line, which licensed the Archie properties, also used the name for several characters.
 In 2010, DC announced plans to integrate the Shield and other MLJ characters into the DC Universe, but the rights to the characters reverted to Archie Comics in 2011.
 A fourth Shield was introduced in October 2015.

 Publication history

 The Shield debuted in MLJ's Pep Comics #1 (cover-dated Jan.
 1940).
 Writer Harry Shorten and artist Irv Novick created the character.
 With the American populace reacting to the beginnings of World War II and wartime patriotism stirring, the Shield debuted as the first patriotically themed hero.
-He was soon followed by three other patriotic comic characters: Captain America (March 1941), Minute-Man (Feb.
-1941), and Captain Battle (May 1941).
+He was soon followed by three other patriotic comic characters: Minute-Man (Feb.
+1941), Captain America (March 1941), and Captain Battle (May 1941).

-In 1959, a new Shield, Lancelot Strong, appeared under the Archie Adventure Series imprint in a series titled, The Double Life of Private Strong.
+In 1959, a new Shield, Lancelot Strong, appeared under the Archie Adventure Series imprint in a series titled The Double Life of Private Strong.
 It was cancelled after two issues.

-Red Circle Comics reintroduced Lancelot Strong in a new series titled, Lancelot Strong: The Shield in June 1983.
+Red Circle Comics reintroduced Lancelot Strong in a new series titled Lancelot Strong: The Shield in June 1983.
 The series was retitled twice, first with Shield-Steel Sterling in December 1983 and then with Steel Sterling in January 1984.
 In July 1984, the series ended with its seventh issue.

 In 1984, Red Circle Comics also released a series starring the Joe Higgins version of the Shield in a series titled Original Shield.
 It lasted four issues.

 In 1991, Archie Comics licensed their superheroes to DC Comics who created an imprint called Impact Comics.
 The company launched a fourth solo series, The Legend of the Shield.
 It featured two Shields, Joe Higgins, who led the series for the first thirteen issues, and Lt.
 Michael Barnes, his replacement.
 Barnes continued as the Shield until the title ended in October 1992.

 In 2015, Archie Comics began the Shield's return in a new series penned by Adam Christopher and Chuck Wendig.
 This version of the character is a woman named Victoria Adams.
 The series was published under the Dark Circle Comics banner.
 It was originally set to be released in April but was delayed until September.